step-security-bot/dante-wiki/doc/README-INSTALL.md

 ### Paths and Proxies

-Here we assume that we are constructing an HTTP based server which offers access to a number of different dante wikis.
+Here we assume that we are constructing an HTTP based server which offers access to a number of different dante wikis residing on the same web server and distinguished from each other by the script path.